-- 7.1 'Charter transport' includes the hire of charter aircraft and such other modes of transport as may be reasonable in the circumstances within and for the service of the electorate.
-It includes the hire of an accredited driver to provide relief driving services for a senator or member independent of car hire arrangements.
-Family members and personal or electoral staff are not permitted to provide accredited driver services.
-The entitlement does not extend to the use of taxis or hire cars in the metropolitan areas of capital cities. - 7.2 Subject to clause 7.3, - (a) a senator to whom one of the following criteria applies shall be entitled to the cost of charter transport, at Commonwealth expense, within and for the service of his or her State or Territory to the limits specified; or - (b) a member of an electorate to whom one of the following criteria applies shall be entitled to the cost of charter transport, at Commonwealth expense, within and for the service of his or her electorate to the limits specified:
+7.1 'Transport' includes the hire of charter aircraft and such other modes of transport as may be reasonable in the circumstances within and for the service of the electorate.
+It includes the hire of an accredited driver to provide relief driving services for a senator or member independent of car hire arrangements, but does not extend to the use of taxis or hire cars in the metropolitan areas of capital cities.

+7.2 Subject to clause 7.3:

+- (a) A senator to whom one of the following criteria applies is eligible for transport, at Commonwealth expense, within and for the service of his or her State or Territory to the limits specified in Table 1. - (b) A member of an electorate to whom one of the following criteria applies is eligible for transport, at Commonwealth expense, within and for the service of his or her electorate, to the limits specified in Table 1.